 NJWA provides free on-site technical assistance to small and rural wastewater treatment and collection systems through the Wastewater Technical Assistance Program and the Wastewater Training and Technical Assistance Program both funded by the U.S. Department of Agriculture's Rural Utilities Service.
-These programs provide hands-on assistance and training to wastewater systems in areas such as operator certification renewal, treatment, biological process control, laboratory procedures, collection systems, smoke testing, and industrial pretreatment.
+These programs provide hands-on assistance for line location, leak detection and training to wastewater systems in areas such as operator certification renewal, treatment, biological process control, laboratory procedures, collection systems, and industrial pretreatment.
 The emphasis of the technical assistance is promoting low cost, long-term solutions.
 NJWA Wastewater Circuit Rider is Thomas Tsismetzoglou

 Sourcewater Protection Program:

 "Source water" includes all untreated waters from streams, rivers, lakes, and underground aquifers that supply public water systems and private wells.
 Whether a public water system relies on groundwater or surface water, protection of the system's source is crucial.